What Types of Storm Damage Impact Residential Roofs?

 If your gutters appear to have a significant amount of sand in them, it’s more likely to be granules from your shingles.
 While most shingles naturally shed granules as they age, storm damage can cause newer shingles to shed granules early.

 When it comes to your roof, it’s always best to air on the side of caution.
-Even if you don’t see signs of roof damage, it’s wise to call Allen TX roofers, after significant storms.
+Even if you don’t see signs of roof damage, it’s wise to call roofers after significant storms.
+If you’re looking for a roofer in Allen TX, we’re the best roofer for the job!
 Give us a call to schedule your free roof inspection today!
 At North Texas Roof RX, we’re here to help when you need us most.